kidaa30/ohimanual/content/3_ICO_SPP_practical.md

-### **ICONIC SPECIES**
+### **Species Goals**
 #### Practical Considerations

 #### *Ideal Approach*

 Ideally, data would be available on all species that are important to coastal communities, and then a separate assessments would judge the condition of each of the populations.
 Because almost any species can be iconic to someone, defining which species are culturally iconic can be challenging; information can sometimes be found from local customs and experts, oral tradition, sociological or anthropological literature, journalism and regional assessments.
 The type of reference point used will depend on the data available.
+Ideally, data would be available on all species that are important to coastal communities, and then a separate assessment would judge the condition of each of the populations.
+It would ideally be possible to find an officially-sanctioned list, or a list from a trusted source, of the iconic species for an area.

-#### Comparing SPP and ICO
+#### Comparing **Biodiversity, Speies** and **Iconic Species**

 General Issue: SPP and ICO use different models for the OHI eez analyses (but not for HS and Ant).
 We are exploring whether we should modify the SPP or ICO model.